TAUSBV/dqf-api/v3/README.md

 }
 ```

 The body contains two revision objects, identified by the _clientId_.
 The second revision object is needed because a new review has been made for a segment that had already been reviewed once.
 Note that, in the second revision object, the _content_ parameter is still "Some Test Segment" even though the word "Segment" got deleted.
-Note also that the character indexes in the second revision object correclty identify the current position of the word "Test " (now preceded by "Some ").
+Note also that the character indexes in the second revision object correctly identify the current position of the word "Test " (now preceded by "Some ").

 **Note:** The request content should be json serialized which means that key-value pairs should _not_ be used (as in x-www-form-urlencoded or form-data body) but a raw json body instead.